Quality Assurance for Mobile Apps: Why Testing Is Not Optional (2026)

 How Much Does QA Add to Project Cost?

 Proper QA adds 15–20% to total project cost.
 A $10,000 app gets $1,500–$2,000 of QA work.
-The cost of fixing a critical bug post-launch is 3–5x more expensive than fixing it during development.
-QA is not a cost.
-It's insurance.
+This sounds like a lot until you consider: the cost of fixing a critical bug post-launch (3–5x more expensive than fixing it during development), the cost of negative App Store reviews (nearly impossible to recover from), and the cost of a data breach (potentially business-ending).

 App Store Rejection